Chowdhury-DSP/math_approx/README.md

 That said, I would like to make it as easy as possible to use this library with other SIMD libraries (or matrix math libraries), so if anyone has some suggestions, please let me know!

+### Constexpr

+The majority of the approximations in this library are implemented so as to be constexpr-compatible.
+That said, there are some approximations that are only constexpr if the compiler supports `std::bit_cast` (typically C++20 and later), and some that cannot be made constexpr because they depend on `std::sqrt`.
+If someone knows of any portable constexpr-compatible implementations of these methods, I would be happy to add them to the library!